Lauritta08/Dental-lab/readme.md

 # STAR SMILE
-## This is a website of dental laboratory, that is only about to start working.
+## This is a website of a dental laboratory, that is only about to start working.